If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

 More and more cat fanciers are choosing to breed Maine Coons since they are so highly sought after.

-They have a medium population size, but they are much harder to find in the US than Maine Coons, since there are fewer Russian Blue breeders (source 1).
+They have a medium population size, but are much harder to find in the US than Maine Coons, since there are fewer Russian Blue breeders (source 1).

 As a result, most responsible breeders focus on refining existing breeds and producing cats that are an impeccable standard of that breed, instead of trying to combine cat breeds randomly (source 1).

-Maine Coons are susceptible to:
+However, Maine Coons are susceptible to the following health issues:

 - Hypertrophic Cardiomyopathy